neuralmagic/deepsparse-22-10/Intro.md

 ### BERT for Sentiment Analysis

 Sentiment analysis is a common task in Natural Language Processing that focuses on identifying and classifying opinions expressed in a piece of text.
-It's akin to teaching a computer to "understand" and recognize various sentiments in written language.
+It's akin to teaching a computer to recognize various sentiments in written language.
 Imagine you're a business that receives thousands of social media comments and posts about your product every day.
 Sentiment analysis could involve training a machine learning model to process these social media interactions and determine the general sentiment towards your product—be it positive or negative.

 For this task, we'll use a sparse BERT model, which is a transformer model for the sentiment analysis task.
 The model was trained to classify text into 2 different sentiments: `positive` and `negative`.
 In addition, it also gives a score on how 'confident' the model is in its prediction.